The Garden Grazer

 Storing

-However if you would like to store leftovers, then simply place them in an airtight container in the fridge.
+This creamy vegan mushroom pasta is best served the same day since the pasta tends to soak up the sauce.
+However if you'd like to store leftovers, place them in an airtight container in the fridge.
 Then reheat in the microwave when ready to enjoy.

 Creamy vegan pasta with mushrooms and sun-dried tomatoes on a plate